 - A typical dosage range for cats is 2-6 mg for every 10 pounds of body weight per day.
 For example, a 10-pound cat would start with 2 mg per dose.

-- Use the “start low and go slow” approach (11).
-Begin with the lowest dose recommended by the product manufacturer, and increase gradually as needed.
+- Use the “start low and go slow” approach (14).
+Begin with the lowest dose recommended by the product manufacturer and increase gradually as needed.

-- Be cautious of the THC content in your CBD product since cats can experience unpleasant effects from THC intoxication (12).
+- Be cautious with the THC content in your CBD product since cats can experience unpleasant effects from THC intoxication (15).
 Reliable CBD manufacturers make it easy to confirm how much THC you’re getting with third-party test reports.

 Is CBD Safe for Cats?

-Although the data is still fairly limited, so far it appears that CBD is well-tolerated in cats just like in humans.
+Although more research is needed, it appears that CBD is well-tolerated in cats.

-A few cats displayed elevated liver enzymes, but these were not associated with any harmful effects and returned to normal once the CBD was discontinued.
+A few cats displayed elevated liver enzymes, but this was not associated with any harmful effects and returned to normal once the CBD was discontinued.

 Still, you should use care when trying a new supplement with any pet, and CBD is no exception.
-If your cat is on prescription meds, don’t add a CBD supplement until you talk to your vet.
+That’s especially true if your cat is on any prescription meds, as higher doses of CBD can interact with some drugs.
+Be sure to talk to your vet first if that’s the case.

 Can CBD Make Your Cat High?

-The only caveat is full-spectrum CBD products, which can contain small amounts (up to 0.3%) of THC.
-If you’re using a full-spectrum product for your pet, it might be possible for a cat to experience psychoactive effects but only if you administered a very high dose.
+The only caveat is full-spectrum CBD products, which contain small amounts (up to 0.3%) of THC.
+If you’re using a full-spectrum product for your pet, it might be possible for a cat to experience psychoactive effects, but only if you administer a fairly high dose.

-It’s always best to stick to the smallest dosage that provides the desired effects.
+It’s always best to stick to the smallest CBD dosage that provides the desired effects and double-check the third-party test results to make sure the THC content is accurate.

 Support Your Feline Friend with CBD

-While we’re still learning more about how CBD may benefit cats, for now, we can say that it appears to be a safe and well-tolerated alternative that you can easily try at home.
+While we’re still learning more about how CBD may benefit cats, for now, we can say that it’s a safe and well-tolerated supplement.
 Pet owners have good things to say about using CBD for cats, and it may be able to help your cat feel more playful, calm, and comfortable.

 Remember, CBD products aren’t always properly labeled, and they can contain harmful contaminants like pesticides and heavy metals.